Advice for Safeguarding Co-ordinators, Trainers and Presbytery Safeguarding Contacts

 For advice in relation to retention of individuals contact details, please refer to the GDPR section on the Law Department Circulars.

-Q. Will the Safeguarding Service still take enquiries and referrals if 121 close for a period of time or if staff are working from home?
+Will the Safeguarding Service still take enquiries while 121 is closed and staff are working from home?

-A. Yes.
-The Safeguarding Service expects to be able to continue to provide a safeguarding service.
-If 121 close for any reason, a message will be left on the Services’ answering machine outlining the details of how to contact us.
-We will pick up enquiries and referrals e-mailed into the safeguarding mailbox firstname.lastname@example.org .
-A member of staff will then make contact with you.
+Yes.
+The Safeguarding Service expects to be able to continue to provide a limited safeguarding service.
+We will respond to enquiries and referrals e-mailed into the safeguarding mailbox: firstname.lastname@example.org or please telephone 0131 225 5722 or mobile number 07890954027.
+A member of staff will be in touch with you to discuss your enquiry or safeguarding referral.